07 Aug The Best Of Paris in One Day: an Ideal Itinerary

 Hôtel de Ville

-Despite the name, Hotel de Ville is not an hotel but the Town Hall of Paris!
+Despite the name, Hôtel de Ville is not an hotel but the Town Hall of Paris!
 It has been the headquarters of the municipality of Paris since 1357.
 On top of housing the local administration and the Mayor of Paris, it also serves as a venue for large receptions.
-The architecture is stunning, that’s why I added it to my reco for the best of Paris in one day!
+The architecture is stunning, that’s why I added it to my reco to visit for the best of Paris in one day!

 If you are lucky, you will find a carousel on the square in front of the building.
 It is set up for events and special occasions (like the Holiday) and is absolutely lovely!

 How to access Hotel de Ville?
 Metro station Hotel de Ville (line 1 and 11).
 From the Louvre museum, you have 15 min walk to get there.

 Notre Dame Cathedral

 If you want to see the best of Paris in one day, you cannot leave without having seen the facade of Notre Dame Cathedral!
 The famous Notre Dame de Paris is a magnificent example of medieval French Gothic architecture.
 It is one the prefered landmark of the Parisians and of the French people!
 After the terrible fire that devastated it on the 15th of April 2019, it is now under renovation for at least 5 years.
 Therefore you cannot access the interior and the front square at the moment.

 Nevertheless you can still admire the 2 front towers from the surroundings so do not hesitate to pass by!
 My secret tip: there are a few typically Parisian open-air bookshops along the banks of the river Seine close to Notre Dame that you might like to see as well.
-They are called “les bouquinistes“.
+We call them “les bouquinistes“.

 Sunset and Light show at the Eiffel Tower